-The following table summarizes BioCryst's development projects:
+The following table summarizes BioCryst's development projects as of February 28, 1997:

-PROGRAM/COMPOUND INDICATION/APPLICATION DELIVERY FORM STAGE OF DEVELOPMENT
+PROGRAM/ COMPOUND INDICATION/ APPLICATION DELIVERY FORM STAGE OF DEVELOPMENT

-PNP INHIBITORS (BCX-34) CTCL Topical Phase III
+PNP Inhibitors (BCX-34) CTCL Oral Phase I/II

-0ral Phase I/II

-Psoriasis Topical Phase III
+Psoriasis Oral Phase I/II

-0ral Phase I/II
+Ointment Phase I/II

-Atopic dermatitis Topical Phase I/II
+HIV Oral Phase I/II

-HIV 0ral Preclinical

 Rheumatoid arthritis Oral Preclinical

 Transplant rejection Oral Preclinical

-Ophthalmic diseases and disorders Ophthalmic Preclinical
+Ophthalmic diseases and

+disorders Ophthalmic Preclinical
-INFLUENZA NEURAMINIDASE opnimazinzo dicodecco dina dicondene ope.iazzo

-INHIBITORS Influenza 0ral Preclinical
+Influenza Neuraminidase Inhibitors Influenza Oral Preclinical

-COMPLEMENT INHIBITORS Cardiac bypass surgery Intravenous/ Oral Preclinical
+Complement Inhibitors (BCX-1470) Cardiopulmonary bypass surgery Intravenous/Oral Phase I

-See "--Government Regulation" for a description of drug development phases and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Certain Factors That May Affect Future Results, Financial Condition and the Market Price of Securities" for a discussion of certain factors that can adversely affect the Company's drug development programs.
+See "-Government Regulation" for a description of drug development phases and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Certain Factors That May Affect Future Results, Financial Condition and the Market Price of Securities" for a discussion of certain factors that can adversely affect the Company's drug development programs.

-PNP INHIBITORS (BCX-34)
+PNP Inhibitors (BCX-34)

 The human immune system employs specialized cells and proteins, including cells known as T-cells and B-cells, to control infection and recognize and attack foreign disease-causing viruses, bacteria and parasites.
 The immune system can also cause diseases or disorders when it inappropriately identifies the body's own tissue as foreign and, among other things, produces T-cells that attack normal body cells.
 Such diseases are referred to as autoimmune diseases and include psoriasis, in which the immune system attacks skin tissue, and rheumatoid arthritis, in which the immune system attacks joint tissue.
-This immune system response also causes transplant rejection in which the T-cells of the immune system attack the transplanted organ or tissue.
+This immune system attack the transplant rejection in which the T-cells of the immune system attack the transplanted organ or tissue.
 The immune system may also produce T-cells that multiply uncontrollably.
 T-cell proliferation in such cases is associated with cancers such as cutaneous T-cell lymphoma.
 Within the past decade, drugs have been developed that treat autoimmune and related diseases by selectively suppressing the immune system.
 However, most current immunosuppressive drugs have dose-limiting side effects, including severe toxicity.